American AAdvantage Loyalty Points Program: How It Works

 In the interest of full disclosure, OMAAT earns a referral bonus for anyone that’s approved through some of the below links.
 Citi is an advertising partner of OMAAT.
+The information and associated card details on this page for the American Airlines AAdvantage® MileUp® has been collected independently by OMAAT and has not been reviewed or provided by the card issuer.
 These are the best publicly available offers (terms apply) that we have found for each product or service.
 Opinions expressed here are the author's alone, not those of the bank, credit card issuer, airline, hotel chain, or product manufacturer/service provider, and have not been reviewed, approved or otherwise endorsed by any of these entities.
 Please check out our advertiser policy for further details about our partners, and thanks for your support!
-The offer for the American Airlines AAdvantage® MileUp® has expired.
-Learn more about the current offers here.

-Earning AAdvantage elite status has been significantly simplified, and doesn’t just account for how much you fly with American, but also factors in how much you engage with American’s partners.
-You can earn top tier status exclusively through credit card spending, if you wanted to.
+With this program, earning AAdvantage elite status has been significantly simplified, and doesn’t just account for how much you fly with American, but also factors in how much you engage with American’s partners.
+You can earn top tier status exclusively through credit card spending, if you want to.

-In this post I wanted to cover everything you need to know about the Loyalty Points program for 2024.
+In this post I want to cover everything you need to know about the Loyalty Points program for 2025-2026.

 Earn American AAdvantage elite status with Loyalty Points